hrvoje-grabusic/Extensions/README.md

 * [Feature requests](CONTRIBUTING.md#features)
 * [Pull requests](CONTRIBUTING.md#pull-requests)

-    ### Requirement:
+    **Requirement:**
     * Create a README.md to explain how to deploy the extension.
-    * Create a <ExtensionName>.md to document the extension to be included in the Wiki.
+    * Create an `ExtensionName`.md to document the extension to be included in the Wiki.
     * Follow the best practice examples here or go to the forum to get hints on how to create one.
+    * Do not make changes to the root of the repository.
+Your pull request will get rejected and asked to fix.
+    * Do feel free to make the existing extensions even better or extend them with features in a new project folder.

 Note: You can always create your own repo and project extension or plugin in your own account and we will be glad to link it from this wiki.